Cooking: Fats

 Types of fat include vegetable oils, animal products such as butter and lard, as well as fats from grains, including maize and flax oils.
-Fats are used in a number of ways in cooking and baking.
-To prepare stir fries, grilled cheese or pancakes, the pan or griddle is often coated with fat or oil.
-Fats are also used as an ingredient in baked goods such as cookies, cakes and pies.
-Fats can reach temperatures higher than the boiling point of water, and are often used to conduct high heat to other ingredients, such as in frying, deep frying or sautéing.
-Fats are used to add flavor to food (e.g., butter or bacon fat), prevent food from sticking to pans and create a desirable texture.
+Fats are used in many ways in cooking and baking.
+To prepare stir-fries, grilled cheese, or pancakes, the pan or griddle is often coated with fat or oil.
+Fats are also used as an ingredient in baked goods such as cookies, cakes, and pies.
+Fats can reach temperatures above the boiling point of water and are often used to transfer high heat to other ingredients, such as in frying, deep-frying, or sautéing.
+Fats are used to add flavor to food (e.g., butter or bacon fat), prevent food from sticking to pans, and create a desirable texture.

 Fats are one of the three main macronutrient groups in human diet, along with carbohydrates and proteins, and the main components of common food products like milk, butter, tallow, lard, salt pork, and cooking oils.
 They are a major and dense source of food energy for many animals and play important structural and metabolic functions, in most living beings, including energy storage, waterproofing, and thermal insulation.
 The human body can produce the fat it requires from other food ingredients, except for a few essential fatty acids that must be included in the diet.
 Dietary fats are also the carriers of some flavor and aroma ingredients and vitamins that are not water-soluble.

 Proteins

 Edible animal material, including muscle, offal, milk, eggs and egg whites, contains substantial amounts of protein.
 Almost all vegetable matter (in particular legumes and seeds) also includes proteins, although generally in smaller amounts.
 Mushrooms have high protein content.
 Any of these may be sources of essential amino acids.
 When proteins are heated they become denatured (unfolded) and change texture.
-In many cases, this causes the structure of the material to become softer or more friable – meat becomes cooked and is more friable and less flexible.
+In many cases, this causes the material to become softer or more friable – meat becomes cooked and is more friable and less flexible.
 In some cases, proteins can form more rigid structures, such as the coagulation of albumen in egg whites.
-The formation of a relatively rigid but flexible matrix from egg white provides an important component in baking cakes, and also underpins many desserts based on meringue.
+The formation of a relatively rigid yet flexible matrix from egg white is an important component in baking cakes and underpins many desserts based on meringue.

 Water is often used to cook foods such as noodles.

 Water

-Cooking often involves water, and water-based liquids.
-These can be added in order to immerse the substances being cooked (this is typically done with water, stock or wine).
+Cooking often involves water and water-based liquids.
+These can be added to immerse the ingredients being cooked (typically water, stock, or wine).
 Alternatively, the foods themselves can release water.
 A favorite method of adding flavor to dishes is to save the liquid for use in other recipes.
-Liquids are so important to cooking that the name of the cooking method used is often based on how the liquid is combined with the food, as in steaming, simmering, boiling, braising and blanching.
+Liquids are so important to cooking that the name of the cooking method used is often based on how the liquid is combined with the food, as in steaming, simmering, boiling, braising, and blanching.
 Heating liquid in an open container results in rapidly increased evaporation, which concentrates the remaining flavor and ingredients; this is a critical component of both stewing and sauce making.